Liechtenstein: Rivers and lakes

 The Rhine is the longest and largest body of water in Liechtenstein.
 With a length of approximately 27 km, it represents the natural border with Switzerland and is of great importance for Liechtenstein's water supply.
 Furthermore, the Rhine is an important recreational area for the population.

-At 10 km, the Samina is the second longest river in the Principality.
-The troubled river begins at Triesenberg and flows into the Ill in Austria (near Feldkirch).
+At 10 km, the Samina is the second-longest river in the Principality.
+This whitewater river begins at Triesenberg and flows into the Ill in Austria (near Feldkirch).

-The only naturally formed lake in Liechtenstein is the Gampriner Seelein, which was not formed until 1927 by a flooding of the Rhine with enormous erosion.
-In addition, there are other artificially created lakes, which are mainly used to generate electricity.
+The only naturally-formed lake in Liechtenstein is the Gampriner Seelein, which was not formed until 1927 by a flooding of the Rhine with enormous erosion.
+In addition, there are other artificially-created lakes, which are mainly used to generate electricity.
 One of them is the Steg Reservoir, the largest lake in Liechtenstein.

 Mountains

 About half of Liechtenstein's territory is mountainous.
 Liechtenstein lies entirely in the Rhaetikon and is thus – depending on the classification of the Alps – assigned either to the Eastern Alps (two-part division of the Alps) or to the Central Alps (three-part division of the Alps).

 The highest point of Liechtenstein is the Vordere Grauspitz (Vordergrauspitz) with an altitude of 2599 m above sea level, while the lowest point is the Ruggeller Riet with an altitude of 430 m above sea level.

 In total, there are 32 mountains in Liechtenstein with an altitude of at least 2000 m.
 The Falknishorn, at 2452 m above sea level, is the fifth highest mountain in Liechtenstein and represents the southernmost point of the country.
 The Liechtenstein-Graubünden-Vorarlberg border triangle is the Naafkopf (2570 m above sea level).

 In addition to the peaks of the Alpine chain, which belong to the Limestone Alps, two inselbergs, Fläscherberg (1135 m above sea level) in the south and Eschnerberg (698 m) in the north, rise from the Rhine Valley and belong to the Helvetic cover or flysch zone of the Alps.
 Eschnerberg represents an important settlement area in the Liechtenstein Unterland.